Implementing Your First Cloud Cost Savings

 Curious about taking the plunge on what Cloud Cost Management Recommendations are telling you?
 Learn how to implement cloud cost savings.

 The main goal of Harness Cloud Cost Management is to allow for the shifting down and democratizing of cloud cost information from finance to engineering teams.
 Now you as an engineer can see the impact of choices on your cloud spend.
 Getting up and started with Cloud Cost Optimization is pretty simple, especially that you can take Cloud Cost Management for a trial and see that the proof is in the pudding.

 Once Cloud Cost Management is up and running and recommendations start to appear, how do you execute the recommendations?
 If you are thinking about taking Cloud Cost Management for a trial or starting your journey with the product in your organization, Harness Continuous Delivery can execute those changes for you.

 Deploying a Sample Kubernetes Application

 You will get the most mileage having Cloud Cost Management monitoring and recommending findings on an actual application/infrastructure.
 If you don’t have one at the ready can leverage using a sample application.
 The sample application is the same one that we use when we teach our Continuous Integration example in its final form, a Docker Image.

 First navigate to Setup, click on +Add Application.
-Can give a name like “Expensive App”.
+Give a name like “Expensive App”.